shameekagarwal/shameekagarwal.github.io/_posts/2025-12-26-high-level-design-v.md

 ### High Level Design

 - "sql databases" are used for storing user data, places, reviews, photo urls, etc
-- here, talk about how to store data to avoid cross shard queries, use zookeeper to store mapping of partition to shard etc
+- mention storing of data to avoid cross shard queries, zookeeper to store mapping of partition to shard etc
 - our queries would join the business data, reviews, etc, all of which should ideally be present on the same shard
 - updating the average rating - when we add a review, we do it as part of a transaction
   - begin